tubearchivist/docs/mkdocs/docs/installation/docker-compose.md

   - For the Tube Archivist container, change the `ES_URL` environment variable, e.g. `ES_URL=http://archivist-es:9500`

 ## Redis

+!!! note
+    You most likely can't use the same Redis instance between other services, especially if they also use Celery as a task scheduler.

 Functions as a cache and temporary link between the application and the file system.
 Used to store and display messages and configuration variables.

   - Needs to be accessible over the default port `6379`